ASCO: Johnson & Johnson's anti-BCMA CAR-T, improving with time, sweeps multiple myeloma aside

 “I think that profile potentially sets us up to start exploring outpatient management of these patients as well,” Wildgust said.

 As the study continues, Janssen hopes the treatment’s effects will endure.
-And it has a roadmap of sorts in its partner Legend Biotech’s CAR-T program.
+And it has a road map of sorts in its partner Legend Biotech’s CAR-T program.
 JNJ-4528 is “essentially the same CAR-T" as the one Legend is developing in China—“with a little tweak in manufacturing between China and what we do here in the U.S.,” Wildgust said.
 Legend’s phase 2 study found its CAR-T kept cancer at bay for 20 months, he said.